Open Andre Agassi

 Open Andre Agassi is a stunning autobiography.

 It's not often that I find a book "un-putdownable."
-But such is OPEN by Andre Agassi, an autobiography.
+But such is OPEN by Andre Agassi.

-Starting with Agassi's last days in professional tennis, in agony from a spondylolysthesis, a defect at the base of his spine, on heavy medication to play his last-match, the support from his wife Stephie Graf, a legend in her own right, this is a superbly written book.
+Starting with Agassi's last days in professional tennis in agony from a spondylolysthesis, a defect at the base of his spine and on heavy medication to play his last-match, this is a superbly written book.
+The support from his wife Stephie Graf, a legend in her own right, if part of the winning formula.

-Not only is the content fascinating; the inner life of a star sportsman but it is written in such an absorbing style.
-"Un-putdownable."
+Not only is the content fascinating, the inner life of a star sportsman; but also it is written in such an absorbing style.
+"Un-putdownable is how I found this book."

 Andre Agassi Open